There are many exercises for disabled. Finding the right type for you is a key to success. A

 You can also do lower-body exercises with a wheelchair.
 Bicep curls can be described as

-bending your elbows to hold a pair or dumbbells.
+bending your elbows to hold a pair or disability support melbourne.
 A trainer can help you find weight exercises

 that meet your specific needs.
 Weights can be used to build muscle and cardiovascular activity.